microsoft/pxt/docs/project-tools.md

 ## Interaction

 - **Documentation** and **Whiteboard** each have a bubble; the bubbles are the tabs.
+- Default widths follow the target's legacy sidedocs variables and breakpoints, rather than a fixed 600px panel.
+On large desktops, the bubble strip counts toward that width budget to preserve coding space.
+In Arcade, the panel starts at 344px on smaller desktops (352px including its outer gutter), and 368px on large monitors (448px including the strip), 352px on tablets and 288px on phones.
+  Untouched widths adapt when the viewport changes; manual resizing overrides the default.
+Dimensions remain capped to the screen and the panel can be enlarged whenever needed.
-- On small tablets and phones (991px wide or less), a single **…** bubble reveals the other bubbles with a 160ms slide out from behind it.
-They remain visible when selecting, using, switching or closing a panel, so the active bubble can be pressed again to close it. **…** retracts the bubbles and hides the open panel.
+- On smaller desktops, tablets and phones (less than 1200px wide), a single **…** bubble reveals the other bubbles horizontally above the panel with a 160ms slide out from behind it.
+The vertical strip is reserved for large desktops (1200px and wider).
+The bubbles remain visible when selecting, using, switching or closing a panel, so the active bubble can be pressed again to close it. **…** retracts the bubbles and hides the open panel.
   Unless pinned, clicking outside the tools or tabbing away also dismisses it,